Sociedade Brasileira de Salvamento Aquático

 The great majority of seriously injured victims die before reaching the hospital.
 This fact highlights the importance of prevention, but funds spent on prevention are much more limited than those spent on response and treatment.
 Coastal drowning deaths are estimated to cost more than $228 million (US) per year in Brazil.(1) Gross National Income per capita is a determinant risk factor for drowning in Brazil, where we can see two different socioeconomic realities inside one country.
 States where GNI/capita is below $8,826 (US) have a risk of drowning death that is 27% higher than the remaining states.

-SOBRASA is a non-governmental organization and a Full Member of the International Lifesaving Federation (ILS), with a BOD of 44 members, experts on prevention, and lifesaving representatives in 24 from 27 states.
+SOBRASA is a non-governmental organization and a Full Member of the International Lifesaving Federation (ILS), with a BOD of 13 members, 32 departaments run by 112 experts on prevention, rescue, mitigation representatives in all 27 states.
 Our board of directors is composed of professionals who oversee state funded lifeguard services.
-They meet twice a year.
-This network includes more than 22.000 lifeguards and health professionals around the country.
+They meet weekly.
+This network includes more than 20.000 lifeguards and health professionals around the country.
 Please visit www.sobrasa.org

 LIC/MIC countries, especially Brazil, are often too concerned with short term results or reactive measures, rather than viewing prevention in a more comprehensive and proactive manner.
 Preventive education is the most effective action that can be taken to reduce drowning death and injury, but delivering that education is challenging.
 For several years since foundation in 1995, SOBRASA has been working efficiently with the concept of engaging the help of non-lifeguard groups by using a strategy of “teaching the teacher to multiply the prevention message”.
-Medical students, physical educators and surfers have been receiving classes of aquatic risk management and drowning prevention and first aid.
-We also start a plan of preventive action targeting primary schools and especially inland areas where our current preventive information does not effectively reach.
+Medical students, physical educators and swimming practioners (surfers, divers, sailers, swimmimers, etc) have been receiving classes of water-safety risk management, drowning prevention and first aid.
+We also start a plan of preventive action targeting primary schools and especially inland areas where preventive information has great challenge to effectively reach.

-One of our most efficient tools is an ongoing project at schools around the country where we have been using preventive beach and fresh water safety messages presented by 3 cartoon videos.
+One of our most efficient tools is an ongoing project at schools around the country where we have been using preventive beach, fresh and flood water safety messages presented by 5 cartoon videos and 5 comic books.

-The project “Drowning Prevention” is an effort to spread the prevention message to children in a funny, uniform, easy to disseminate, and interesting way in Brazil.
-The project has four different parts working in unison during 40 minute sessions targeted at children age 5 to 9 years.
-A lifeguard visits a primary school class.
+The project “Kim at the School” is an effort to spread the prevention message to children in a funny, uniform, easy to disseminate, and interesting way in Brazil.
+The project has four different parts working in unison during 20-30 minute sessions targeted at children age 5 to 9 years.
+A lifeguard/lifesaver visits a primary school class.
 He explains the lifeguard job and the importance of drowning prevention in five minutes.
 The “Drowning prevention cartoon video” is shown (7+6+6 minutes).
 All kids receive a comic book to read and color the blank spaces with prevention messages.
 This comic book comes with a “refrigerator magnet” with safety recommendations aimed partly at parents, thus bringing the message into the home.

 Recently we move forward on a broader prevention campaign to reach all corners of our country using basically the electronic learning process.
 The sharing principle of the Internet allows the value of a single prevention project to be multiplied, easily increasing the benefit with a lower cost for all involved.
 Moreover, Internet-based education can be shared on a global level.